How to Deal with a Hoarder Parent

 Jennifer Luttman, LPC, ACS

-I am a Licensed Professional Counselor, and owner of Overcomers Counseling.
+I am a Licensed Professional Counselor and owner of Overcomers Counseling.
 I'm dedicated to helping individuals find strength and healing through life’s challenges.
-With a deep understanding of mental health and years of professional experience, I specialize in fostering hope and resilience while equipping her clients with tools to thrive.
-Passionate about empowering others, she creates a safe, supportive space where everyone feels seen, valued, and capable of overcoming obstacles on their path to well-being.
+With a deep understanding of mental health and years of professional experience, I specialize in fostering hope and resilience while equipping my clients with tools to thrive.
+Passionate about empowering others, I create a safe, supportive space where everyone feels seen, valued, and capable of overcoming obstacles on their path to well-being.

 Common Questions